-Siege of storms: D.C. area could see thundery downpours daily through the weekend
+Severe thunderstorm watch for D.C. area until 9 p.m.

 Monday and Tuesday’s storms displayed why caution is warranted.

 Monday’s storms, while not as windy as Tuesday’s, were massive rain producers.
-The map below shows a wide area of 2 to 5 inches of rain in southern Montgomery County into northern Prince George’s County.
+The map below shows a wide area of two to five inches of rain in southern Montgomery County into northern Prince George’s County.
 Stream levels topped flood stage in Takoma Park and along the northeast branch of the Anacostia River north of Hyattsville.
 Near the Beltway’s intersection with Interstate 95, high water shut down three out of four lanes on the Outer Loop.

 On Tuesday, scores of trees came down in eastern Fairfax County and the District as a severe thunderstorm generated intense downburst winds that radar estimated near 60 mph.
 Some trees fell on homes and blocked roads.
-Parts of Annandale, Falls Church and McLean were particularly hard hit and more than 50,000 customers lost power in Fairfax County.
+Parts of Annandale, Falls Church and McLean were particularly hard-hit, and more than 50,000 customers lost power in Fairfax County.
 In Montgomery County, lightning bolts struck an apartment building and a home, setting them on fire, while a third bolt struck a tree that toppled and damaged a car.
 Lightning also started a fire at a home in the District.

 What’s driving these storms?